wcisco17/Project-Web-Development-1/README.md

-# Project for Web Development 1 course, using Gatsby and React for the frontend and a dummy set of Data for the backend.
+# Project for Web Development 1 course.

+By using Gatsby and React for the frontend and a dummy set of Data for the backend.

 # In progress: Todo